-Indonesia has not yet enacted the carbon tax or a cap-and-trade system and thus, in Indonesia itself, there is no secondary market.
-PLN has issued the market-based Renewable Energy Certificate for companies that use renewable energy-based power plants and contributed to the use of clean energy in Indonesia.
+In addition, PLN also issues the market-based Renewable Energy Certificate for companies that use renewable energy-based power plants and contribute to the use of clean energy in Indonesia.
 However, we do not know whether this certificate can be traded in the secondary market.
-Currently, the purpose of this certificate is as evidence for companies in Indonesia that do export trading to show they use renewable energy in their production activities.
+Currently, the purpose of this certificate is to act as evidence for companies in Indonesia that carry out export trading, to show they use renewable energy in their production activities.